anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

     - epochs: Best optimal epoch using Orion hyperparameter optimization framework.

 ### Target audience ###
-AnomalyDetectionApp should be of interest to readers who are involved in anomaly detection in time series data.
+AnomalyDetectionApp should be of interest to readers who are involved in outlier detection for time series data.

 ## Installation instructions ##